 Pursuant to Section 404 of the Sarbanes-Oxley Act, we are required to publish a report by our management on our internal control over financial reporting.
 To achieve compliance with Section 404, we have engaged in a process to document and evaluate our internal control over financial reporting, which has been both costly and challenging.
 To maintain compliance on an ongoing basis, we will need to dedicate internal resources, engage outside consultants and adopt a detailed work plan.
-Despite our effort, there is a risk that neither we nor our independent registered public accounting firm will be able to conclude that our internal control over financial reporting is effective as required by Section 404.
+Despite our effort, there is a risk that we will not be able to conclude that our internal control over financial reporting is effective as required by Section 404.
 This could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our financial statements.